BurhanNaveed0/GPU-Finder/README.md

 ## GPU Radar 📡

-An app dedicated to helping users find top deals for RTX 3 series cards.
+GPU Radar is an app dedicated to helping users find top Amazon Marketplace listings for Nvidea's RTX 3 Series Cards in the tough and scarse GPU market in today's time.
+GPU Radar scans through the Amazon Marketplace in 5-10 minute intervals, detecting any low price offerings for GPU's that could dissapear unnoticed by shoppers.
+GPU Radar assists shoppers get access to low price GPU deals before scalpers wishing to resell them for a higher price do.

 ![demo](https://github.com/BurhanNaveed0/GPU-Radar/assets/81490717/6d729cb8-dd42-4707-8766-a9763027d493)